-Oral Appliances for Sleep Apnea in Covington and Mandeville
+Oral Appliances for Sleep Apnea in Covington

 Custom fitted Oral Appliances can be very effective for treating snoring and obstructive sleep apnea, OSA.
 As an alternative to a bulky CPAP machine, a custom-fitted oral appliance is often more comfortable, so you and your bed partner can get a restful night of sleep.